-The underwriter proposes to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$0.15 per share.
-After the public offering of the shares to the public, the offering price and other selling terms may be changed by the underwriter.
-Sales of shares made outside of the United States may be made by affiliates of the underwriter.
+The underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$0.873 per share.
+After the public offering of the shares, the offering price and other selling terms may be changed by the underwriters.
+Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriter has an option to buy up to 525,000 additional shares of common stock from us to cover sales of shares by the underwriter which exceed the number of shares specified in the first paragraph of this section.
-The underwriter has 30 days from the date of this prospectus supplement to exercise this option to purchase additional shares.
-If any additional shares of common stock are purchased, the underwriter will offer the additional shares on the same terms as those on which the shares are being offered.
+The underwriters have an over-allotment option to buy up to 773,196 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have 30 days from the date of this prospectus supplement to exercise this over-allotment option to purchase additional shares.
+If any shares are purchased with this over-allotment option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
+If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriter to us per share of common stock.
-The underwriting fee is \$0.74 per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriter assuming both no exercise and full exercise of the underwriter's option to purchase additional shares.
+The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
+The underwriting fee is \$1.455 per share.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase additional shares.

-Without With full option to purchase additional shares
+Without over-allotment option to purchase additional shares exercise With full over-allotment option to purchase additional shares exercise

-option to

-purchase

-additional

-shares

-exercise exercise

-Per Share \$ 0.74 \$ 0.74
+Per Share \$ 1.455 \$ 1.455

-Total \$ 2.590,000 \$ 2.978.500
+Total \$ 7,500,001.20 \$ 8,625,001.38

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$350,000.
-We have agreed to reimburse the underwriter for expenses of up to \$20,000 relating to the clearance of this offering with the Financial Industry Regulatory Authority, Inc.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$400,000.
+We have agreed to reimburse the underwriters for expenses of \$20,000 relating to the clearance of this offering with the Financial Industry Regulatory Authority, Inc.

-A prospectus supplement in electronic format may be made available on the web sites maintained by the underwriter, or one or more selling group members, if any, participating in the offering.
-The underwriter may agree to allocate a number of shares to selling group members for sale to their online brokerage account holders.
-Internet distributions will be allocated by the underwriter to selling group members that may make Internet distributions on the same basis as other allocations.
+A prospectus in electronic format may be made available on the web sites maintained by one or more underwriters, or selling group members, if any, participating in the offering.
+The underwriters may agree to allocate a number of shares to underwriters and selling group members for sale to their online brokerage account holders.
+Internet distributions will be allocated by the representatives to underwriters and selling group members that may make Internet distributions on the same basis as other allocations.